dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 ## Story requirements

 1. Your story must have a title.
 "Untitled" is an acceptable title.
 "My class project" or something similar is not an acceptable title unless the content of the story is actually about a class project.
-2. Your Twin story must have an image at the beginning.
+2. Your Twine story must have an image at the beginning.
 3. You must have a minimum of five critical pathway nodes \(events\).
 These nodes can correspond to the plot structure, however, this is not required.
 Your narrative should take a viewer no longer than 10 minutes to get through the critical pathway.
 4. Branching nodes are optional.
 You can use branching nodes to elaborate on backstory, settings, drill-downs into characters, to explore sub plots, and anything else you think would be interesting and contribute to the telling of the narrative.